- Chart

 Financial Performance

-Benchmark Comparison: XYLD's performance is typically compared to the CBOE S&P 500 BuyWrite Index.
-Due to the covered call strategy, it will generally underperform the S&P 500 during strong bull markets and outperform during flat or declining markets.
+Benchmark Comparison: XYLD's performance is typically compared to the S&P 500 Index.
+Due to its covered call strategy, it often underperforms the S&P 500 during strong bull markets due to the capped upside potential, but it can offer downside protection and higher income generation during sideways or moderately declining markets.

 Liquidity